xuankimtran/docs-1/pages/katalon-store/docs/publisher/debug-platform-plugin.md

 #### **Step 1: Start Katalon Studio with remote debugger mode**

-Start katalon via commandline using this command:
+Start katalon via CLI using this command:

 ```